 Anyone interested in incredible sightseeing or Italy’s history will want to spend an afternoon exploring the year 79 AD firsthand in this exciting one-of-a-kind archeological playground created by the eruption of Mount Vesuvius.
 You can’t get any closer to history than you are when you’re walking through the preserved ruins of the ancient city of Pompeii.

-While the origins of the city are a mystery, the moment Mount Vesuvius erupted and buried this site in ash is perfectly preserved for visitors to experience thousands of years later.
+While the city’s origins are a mystery, the moment Mount Vesuvius erupted and buried this site in ash is perfectly preserved for visitors to experience thousands of years later.
 People from all over the world and from all walks of life will enjoy learning about and discovering this unique site’s history.
-Spend a day of your Naples trip heading to the ruins of Pompeii and learning the deep history of the region.
+Spend a day of your Naples trip heading to the ruins of Pompeii and learning the region’s deep history.

 Mount Vesuvius

 Have you ever wanted to get up close and personal with an active volcano?
-Then taking some time out of your Naples vacation to visit the nearby Mount Vesuvius is the perfect way to spend a day for you.
+Then, taking some time out of your Naples vacation to visit the nearby Mount Vesuvius is the perfect way to spend a day.
 There are a variety of ways to discover one of the most iconic spots in Naples, and the views you get and the memories you make will be unforgettable.
-One of the best ways to experience Mount Vesuvius, and the entirety of Naples for that matter, is to climb the mountain.
+One of the best ways to experience Mount Vesuvius and the entirety of Naples is to climb the mountain.
 From the top of the iconic volcano, you’ll get unparalleled views of Naples and other parts of Italy that you will never forget.

 Naples Cathedral

-As you will find out about nearly every major city in Italy as you plan your Italian vacation, there is almost always a Duomo of that city that is one of the mainstays of the culture there.
-Naples is no different, and the Naples Cathedral is one of the most incredible structures to visit on a guided tour that you’ll find anywhere in the city, both on the exterior thanks to astonishing architecture and the interior due to the amazing designs all around the cathedral.
+As you will find out about nearly every major city in Italy as you plan your Italian vacation, there is almost always a Duomo in that city, which is one of the mainstays of the culture there.
+Naples is no different, and the Naples Cathedral is one of the most incredible structures to visit on a guided tour that you’ll find anywhere in the city, both on the exterior, thanks to astonishing architecture, and the interior due to the amazing designs around the cathedral.

-From its original construction in the 1200s, the Naples Duomo has stood tall along the Naples skyline and acted as the core church of the city.
-The incredible stone construction features a tall, central tower near the front and large columns everywhere you look as it combines design aspects from Gothic, Renaissance, and Baroque.
-Although the cathedral’s exterior beauty might take you aback, don’t forget to venture inside and see the stunning interior as well!
+From its original construction in the 1200s, the Naples Duomo has stood tall along the Naples skyline and acted as the city’s core church.
+The incredible stone construction features a tall, central tower near the front and large columns everywhere you look, combining design aspects from Gothic, Renaissance, and Baroque.
+Although the cathedral’s exterior beauty might take you aback, don’t forget to venture inside and see the stunning interior!

 Explore the Bourbon Tunnel

-Also known as the Galleria Borbonica, the Bourbon Tunnel is an unfinished underground tunnel that was originally slated to be used as a way for King Ferdinand II to escape to the military barracks for protection.
-Although the tunnel never got finished, it still proved to be useful to the Italian government and was used for a bomb shelter and also an emergency hospital for the wounded during World War II.
+Also known as the Galleria Borbonica, the Bourbon Tunnel is an unfinished underground tunnel originally slated to be used by King Ferdinand II to escape to the military barracks for protection.
+Although the tunnel was never finished, it proved useful to the Italian government.
+It was used as a bomb shelter and an emergency hospital for the wounded during World War II.

 If you want to explore the Bourbon Tunnel, you’ll need to book a tour and go down with a guide, but it’s worth every penny and every minute you spend on it.
-A unique adventure for your Italian vacation, exploring the Bourbon Tunnel is something you’ll never forget and one attraction that many who visit Naples never even know about, much less visit themselves.
+A unique adventure for your Italian vacation, exploring the Bourbon Tunnel is something you’ll never forget.
+It is one attraction that many who visit Naples never even know about, much less visit themselves.

 Sansevero Chapel Museum

-Can’t decide between an afternoon appreciating incredible world-famous art or an afternoon of checking out creepy human skeletons in the basement?
-Sansevero Chapel Museum has the best of both worlds, offering visitors the ability to see some of the most unique museums in all of Italy.
+Can you decide between spending an afternoon appreciating incredible world-famous art and checking out creepy human skeletons in the basement?
+Sansevero Chapel Museum offers the best of both worlds, allowing visitors to see some of the most unique museums in Italy.

 Upstairs, visitors will be able to experience one-of-a-kind works of art known for depicting virtues such as “Modesty” and “Sincerity” in addition to the highlight of the exhibit, “Veiled Christ,” created by a Neapolitan artist over 250 years ago.

-Downstairs in the crypt, visitors will experience the “Anatomical Machines” exhibit featuring real human skeletons dating back to the 18th century, complete with veins and arteries.
+Downstairs in the crypt, visitors will experience the “Anatomical Machines” exhibit, which features real human skeletons from the 18th century, complete with veins and arteries.

 The museum is an ideal spot to visit on a downtown Naples tour.
 This museum is arguably one of the most unique experiences you can get from a museum anywhere in the world and is something you should check out while you’re in Naples.